ampproject/amphtml/spec/amp-framework-hosting.md

 <script async custom-element="amp-carousel" src="https://example.com/amp/v0/amp-carousel-0.1.js"></script>
 ```

-Versioned URLs are also possible and discussed in section [Serve the framework](#serve-the-framework).
+Versioned URLs are also possible and discussed in section [Serve the AMP framework](#serve-the-amp-framework).

 Important: All scripts must come from the same origin.
 Fetching scripts from multiple origins is not supported and can lead to unpredictable end user experiences.